Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Qubit time evolution

-A remarkable feature of Fig.~\ref{fig:blp_colorplot_sidecaption_onequbit} is the dark wedge appearing at intermediate bath relaxation rate and low temperatures.
-In agreement with previous studies \cite{clos_quantification_2012}, this structure shows that the dependence of $\mathcal{N}(\Phi)$ on $\gammaONEq/\omega_q$ is non-monotonic: within an otherwise non-Markovian region, there exists a narrow parameter window in which information backflow is strongly suppressed.
+A remarkable feature of Fig.~\ref{fig:LongLineContinuum} (a) is the dark wedge that appears at an intermediate bath relaxation rate and low temperatures.
+In agreement with previous studies \cite{clos_quantification_2012}, this structure shows that the dependence of $\mathcal{N}(\Phi)$ on $\gammaONEq/\omega_q$ is non-monotonic: within the non-Markovian region, there exists a narrow parameter window in which information backflow is strongly suppressed.
 As extensively discussed in Ref. \cite{clos_quantification_2012}, this quasi-Markovian pocket can be understood in terms of a condition between the qubit transition frequency $\omega_q$ and the maximum of the effective temperature-dependent environmental spectral density.
 The corresponding resonance locus is given by \cite{clos_quantification_2012}